Blackfriars Gallery and Library

 Following the call of Via Pulchritudinis, DSPT is committed to fostering mutually enriching conversations that use art as a common ground between faith and reason, Church and society, or history and contemporary culture.

-In collaboration with Blackfriars Institute for Religion and the Arts, the Gallery presents art which explore themes related to religion and the arts, or sacred arts and culture.
+While engaging a variety of artists and themes, Blackfriars Gallery focuses on works that explore the relationship between religion and the arts, or between sacred arts and culture.
 With a particular emphasis on Catholic art and culture, exhibitions provide students at DSPT and GTU with the opportunity to engage art with their research topics, thesis and dissertation work.
-Lectures and exhibition catalogs provide the public with interesting historical features of the art and their relevance to concerns of contemporary society.
+Lectures and exhibition catalogs provide the public with historical features of the art and their relevance to concerns of contemporary society.

 800th Jubilee Art Exhibit - Via Pulchritudinis

-Visual Meditations from Thomas Merton’s Abbey of Gesthemani, by J. DiStefano, Fr.
-Michael Morris, OP and Fr.
-Chris Renz, OP
+Visual Meditations from Thomas Merton’s Abbey of Gesthemani (J. DiStefano, artists)